marconetto/azadventures/chapter11/README.md

-## Run MPI jobs using Azure CycleCloud + SLURM
+## Provision CycleCloud + SLURM using CLI to run MPi jobs

-### (Work in Process)

 <br>

 **GOAL AND CONTEXT**

-The goal of this tutorial is to demonstrate how to run a Message Passing Interface (MPI) application using Azure Cycle Cloud.
+The goal of this tutorial is to demonstrate how to provision cyclecloud and a SLURM cluster using Azure CLI and Cyclecloud CLI.

 Azure CycleCloud allows the creation of resources to run High Performance Computing (HPC) applications.
 It allows the deployment of traditional job